SherineAwad/multiomicsGRN/README.md

 ## Gene Regulatory Network (GRN)
 A **Gene Regulatory Network (GRN)** inferred by **SCENIC** is a network linking **transcription factors (TFs)** to their **target genes**—revealing how **gene expression programs** are controlled across different **cell states**.

+#### We will connect the pieces of the workflow, no optimization yet

 ## Installation hints